 - Full vetting and supervision of caregivers improves safety.
 Unfortunately, the potential risk of victimization and abuse of seniors is elevated when using the services of an independent caregiver, whether financial, physical, or emotional.
 Trusted home care agencies provide supervision as well as thorough background and reference checks, bonding and insurance, along with other safeguards in order to protect seniors.
 Not only that, but in case an older adult’s primary caregiver became ill or took a break for vacation, an equally trained and dependable substitute caregiver is provided.

 - Initial and ongoing training increase caregiver excellence.
 Agencies that offer extensive training for their care staff make sure that skills are always as sharp as they can be, and that any new techniques established in the industry can be used – meaning an elevated degree of care over an independent caregiver who may not have the same opportunities for professional development.

 At At-Home Care Company, we are pleased to meet each of these criteria and more.
-As a proud member of the Briggs Home Care family of agencies, our senior care in Des Moines, IA is trusted to meet the many different needs of our clients – from companionship and personal care assistance to chronic and emerging health issues, and everything in between.
+As a proud member of the Briggs Home Care family of agencies, our elder care in Des Moines, IA and nearby areas is trusted to meet the many different needs of our clients – from companionship and personal care assistance to chronic and emerging health issues, and everything in between.
 We take satisfaction in making sure our team receives continuous caregiver training, to help you feel confident in knowing our caregivers are top notch and constantly improving their skills, while providing the safe, reliable, and compassionate care needed to make life the very best it can be.

-Reach out to us at (515) 292-2650 to let us answer any additional questions you may have about our senior care in Des Moines, IA or the surrounding communities, or to inquire about a no-cost in-home assessment to boost wellbeing for an older adult you love.
+Reach out to us at (515) 292-2650 to let us answer any additional questions you may have about our elder care in Des Moines, IA or the surrounding communities, or to inquire about a no-cost in-home assessment to boost wellbeing for an older adult you love.